-COVID makes the task of NJ CAN 2020 to calculate the numbers of voters who will turn out difficult.
+COVID makes the task of NJ CAN 2020 to calculate the number of voters who will turn out difficult.
 New Jersey will have a “hybrid election” where 5.7 million will get a mail-in ballot, but people can cast provisional ballots at their polling places.

-Mail-in ballots have already been sent out, and people are voting.
+Cannabis legalization referendum mail-in ballots have already been sent out, and people are voting.
 Owen said the State had to send them all out by Oct.
 6. The cannabis question is on the backside of the ballot most people will receive.

 Owen said voting by mail is easy, simple, and trackable.
 You can track your ballot.
 If someone doesn’t seal the back of an envelope or forgets to sign it, it puts their votes in question.

 Voting in person will be counted as provisional voting.
 These are counted seven days after the election.

 Cannabis polls well across the political spectrum.
 Owen said 76 percent of Democrats, 67 percent of independents, and 51 percent of Republicans in New Jersey want to see NJ CAN 2020 win.
 In 2012, the legalization referendum in Colorado received more votes than Obama.

 NJ CAN 2020 is a wide coalition led by the ACLU that includes the NAACP, Doctors for Cannabis Regulation, the Latino Action Network (which I represent, full disclosure), the UFCW union the NJ Canna Business Association, NORML, progressives, and Acreage Holdings, among others.

 “It’s been a very different election than anybody would have guessed going into this year,” Owen said about the He was previously the Executive Director of the New Jersey Democratic State Committee (NJDSC)..